AprilYapingZhang/AFL/README.md

 #### Using ready-made data

-1. Download the data from  [Baidu Yun](https://pan.baidu.com/s/15A6SL7JFIQaozUIEhtekxQ) with passwd `u8vz` , to the repo root, and uncompress it.
+1. Download the data from  [Baidu Yun] , to the repo root, and uncompress it.

-    ```shell
-    tar -xf data.tar.gz
-    ```
-    For the raw  CASIA-HWDB [ http://www.nlpr.ia.ac.cn/databases/handwriting/Application_form.html], built by the CASIA, are released for academic research free of cost under an agreement.
+   NOTE: For the raw  CASIA-HWDB [ http://www.nlpr.ia.ac.cn/databases/handwriting/Application_form.html], built by the CASIA, are released for academic research free of cost under an agreement.

 2. Make sure the structure looks like the following: